Skip to main content

 Launch Seeq Workbench

-Please login to Seeq server with IP:port and create a new Seeq Workbench, then select data sources and choose the correct tools to do data visualization and analysis.
+Please login to Seeq server and create a new Seeq Workbench, then select data sources and choose the correct tools to do data visualization and analysis.
 Please refer to the official documentation for the details.

 Seeq Workbench